membrane/api-gateway/README.md

 *   a synchronous ESB for HTTP based Integration,
 *   a Security Proxy.

-To get started, follow the [SOAP](http://membrane-soa.org/esb-doc/current/soap-quickstart.htm) and [REST](http://membrane-soa.org/esb-doc/current/rest-quickstart.htm) tutorials or have a look at the [examples](http://membrane-soa.org/esb-doc/current/interceptors/examples.htm).
+To get started, follow the [SOAP](http://membrane-soa.org/esb-doc/current/soap-quickstart.htm) and [REST](http://membrane-soa.org/esb-doc/current/rest-quickstart.htm) tutorials or have a look at the [examples](http://membrane-soa.org/esb-doc/current/interceptors/examples.htm) or the [FAQ](https://github.com/membrane/service-proxy/wiki/Membrane-Service-Proxy-FAQ).

 Get Started
 -----------